JessMcK/JessMcK/README.md

-Hello, I’m JessMcK.
-I’m an IT student interested in coding, art, music, writing, and graphic design.
+Hello, I’m JessMcK, a BIT graduate interested in coding, art, music, writing, and graphic design.

 My primary focus at present is on my Research Masters in IT, and on my work as a freelance web developer.